wietsevenema/adk-workshop/levels/level-2/README.md

 **Concept:** Some problems are best solved as a sequence of steps.
 You will use a `SequentialAgent` to create a team of specialized agents that work together to solve a problem.

 **Task:** Build a **research agent** using a `SequentialAgent`.
 The first agent in the sequence will use the `google_search` tool to gather information on a topic.
 The second agent will take the collected search results and produce a concise summary.
+Ask it for example to "Research I/O Connect".

 **Outcome:** A workflow agent that can answer a research question by first finding relevant web pages and then summarizing the search result snippets.